 Facebook is removing the messaging feature in its mobile web app to force people to use Messenger.
-As per a report by tech website, TechCrunch suggests many users have received the notification to download and use the official Messenger application saying “Your conversations are moving to Messenger,” they will have the “best experience” by updating to Messenger app.
-For now, people can skip the warning option but by the end of this summer you will have to switch to Facebook’s official messenger app.
+As per a report by tech website, TechCrunch suggests many users have received the notification to download and use the official Messenger application saying, “Your conversations are moving to Messenger,” they will have the “best experience” by updating to the Messenger app.
+For now, people can skip the warning option, but by the end of this summer, you will have to switch to Facebook’s official messenger app.

-As the report suggests Facebook wants to provide the best possible experience by “DeepText” feature on Messenger.
-It is the deep learning based text understanding engine that analyses what people write in their posts with near-human accuracy across 20 languages which is now being tested on Facebook Messenger.
+As the report suggests, Facebook wants to provide the best possible experience with the “DeepText” feature on Messenger.
+It is the deep learning-based text understanding engine that analyses what people write in their posts with near-human accuracy across 20 languages which are now being tested on Facebook Messenger.